 10. Discuss the politics of America’s highways.
 Who pays for them?
 Why did America choose roads over passenger/commuter rail?
 What’s the purpose of the 4-lane interstates?

 11. Identify White Flight and analyze how race and class played into urban expansion and freeway construction in the postwar period.
 As a case study, how did Austin encourage racial segregation?

 On Fire: 1960s 16

 1. Summarize what made the 1960 election between Richard Nixon and John Kennedy one of the more compelling in modern history.
-Identify Kennedy’s most significant legislative achievements.
+Identify Kennedy’s New Frontier and his most significant legislative achievements.

 2. Analyze what can we learn about conspiracy theories in general from the conspiracy theories surrounding the Kennedy assassination.
 Why does it present a problem if more than one sounds convincing?

-3. Identify the New Frontier and Great Society and contrast the legislative achievements of John F. Kennedy and Lyndon B. Johnson.
+4. Identify the Great Society and contrast the legislative achievements of John F. Kennedy and Lyndon B. Johnson.
 Assess which politicians passed the LBJ’s landmark civil rights legislation.

-6. Identify the Conservative Counter-Revolution and George Wallace and Joe Pyne and analyze their rise in popularity over the course of the 1960s.
+6. Identify the Conservative Counter-Revolution and George Wallace and trace their rise in popularity over the course of the 1960s.